Mecha-nudges for Machines

 The constraint in (\ref{eq:design_problem}) asserts that in applying the mecha-nudge, the amount of human-usable information must not decrease by more than $\epsilon$ bits.
 For example, a transformation that converts a modern webpage into a text-only listing might make it easier for an AI agent to parse (higher $I_{\mathcal{M}}(X \to Y_M)$) but may create a worse browsing experience for humans (lower $I_{\mathcal{H}}(X \to Y_H)$).
 Note that the constraint does not concern what the typical human \textit{would} do, but rather what humans in the aggregate \textit{could} do; this is not a behavioral constraint, but a normative one.

 Implicit in this constraint is the assumption that humans and AI agents are operating in the same decision environment.
-Operationalizing (\ref{eq:design_problem}) may require a proxy for $\mathcal{H}$, such as a learned model of human behavior \citep{santurkar2023whose} or a structural model \citep{tversky1992advances}.
+Operationalizing (\ref{eq:design_problem}) may require surveying humans or a proxy for $\mathcal{H}$, such as a learned model of human behavior \citep{santurkar2023whose}.
 In some applications, one could instead justify the constraint institutionally---for example through market or regulatory pressures---or relax it entirely by choosing $\epsilon$ large enough to make it non-binding.

 \begin{proposition}[\textbf{Bounded-Receiver Bayesian Persuasion}] Consider a bounded-receiver analog of Bayesian persuasion in which both the choice architect and decision-maker have log-scoring utility $\log_2(\cdot)$, and the decision-maker is restricted to predictive family $\mathcal{M}$.
 Then $\argmax_{\tau \in \mathcal{T}} I_{\mathcal{M}}(\tau(X)\to Y_M)$, the solution to unconstrained mecha-nudging, also maximizes the best achievable expected utility for the decision-maker. \end{proposition} The proof is given in Appendix \ref{appendix:proofs}.